 Whilst this is rare, their blood vessels, organs and ultimately their life could be impaired without treatment.
 Developing rash type symptoms is often associated with this issue, typically a red, itchy rash on the body, perhaps skin peeling.

 There have been reports of rashes being less common on people with darker skin.
 Recent research does not support this and the problem may be that discerning redness in darker skin is more challenging, especially in a busy, general setting.

 Bearing in mind there is still a view that certain ethnic groups are more liable to a serious outcome from coronavirus, consulting a unit with knowledge of dermatology for darker skin makes sense.

 A degree of uncertainty is inevitable in our understanding of a new disease, not least when skin conditions are a common part of life.
-We do not want people to assume a Covid-19 infection and in many cases, this would already be known.
+We do not want people to assume a Covid-19 infection, even with a positive test.